Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: System model

-The broadcast vehicles in the NR-V2X system adopt a distributed resource reservation algorithm -a sensing-based Semi-Persistent Scheduling (SPS) scheme\cite{8080373}.
+The broadcast vehicles in the NR-V2X system adopt a distributed resource reservation algorithm-a sensing-based Semi-Persistent Scheduling (SPS) scheme\cite{3gpp.36.213,3gpp.36.321}.
 During the semi-persistent period, consisting of $T_s$ transmission periods, each vehicle keeps its current VRB selection, even if a collision occurs, since there is no ACK/NACK when broadcasting the BSMs.
 When a new semi-persistent period starts, each vehicle continues sticking to the VRB selection with a resource keeping probability $p$.
 Each time when a vehicle wants to change its VRB selection, it will randomly select one of the VRBs with lowest 20\% of transmission power, sensed from the last transmission period.
-If we only consider the MAC-layer performance, all vehicles only sense if the VRB is occupied over the last period.
-Since vehicles can start broadcasting the packet after it generates, allowing vehicles to select the closest idle VRB will reduce the average delay\cite{wang2018fixed}.
+If we only consider the MAC-layer performance, all vehicles only sense whether the VRB is occupied over the last transmission period, and are synchronized in terms of the semi-persistent period.
+Since vehicles can start broadcasting the packet right after it generates, allowing vehicles to select the closest idle VRB will reduce the average delay\cite{wang2018fixed}.
 In this paper, each broadcast vehicle selects the closest idle VRB with the probability $1-p$ when a new semi-persistent period starts.